List of Days of Our Lives characters introduced in the 2010s: Summer Townsend

 Summer Townsend is a fictional character from the American NBC Daytime soap opera Days of Our Lives, portrayed by former Port Charles and As the World Turns actress Marie Wilson.
 Wilson previously played the recurring role of Bree Tjaden on the soap from October 31, 2014, until February 9, 2015.
 In October 2015, Wilson was announced to return on Days of Our Lives in a newly created role.
 Wilson made her first appearance as Summer on February 2, 2016.
 One month after her debuted aired, it was revealed that Wilson was among four actors let go from the show, following the departures of head writers Josh Griffith and Beth Milstein.
 Wilson last aired on July 29, 2016.
-The character reappeared in a one-off guest appearance on January 21, 2020, in a special Mother's Day flashback episode to heatedly tell her mother Maggie Kiriakis she was dying of cirrosis of the liver.
+The character reappeared in a one-off guest appearance on January 21, 2020, in a special Mother's Day flashback episode to heatedly tell her mother Maggie Kiriakis she was dying of cirrhosis of the liver.
 She blamed Maggie for her alcoholism and flaunted alcohol in her face.

-In the Fall of 2021, Maggie confirmed that Summer died.
+In the Fall of 2021, Maggie confirms that Summer has died.

+In 2021, Richard Simms from Soaps She Knows put Summer on his list of the most hated soap opera characters, commenting that "She may have been introduced as Brady Black's literal dream girl on Days of Our Lives, but the daughter Maggie Horton had given up for adoption years earlier proved something of a nightmare for the residents of Salem."